 First and foremost, SaaS-based solutions can be accessed remotely, allowing your distributed teams to work off of a fully functional, centralized system.
 You can have visibility into your entire operations from anywhere, with the ability to zoom in and get detailed information about any customer or order.

-Unlike on-premise software, SaaS-based solutions are very easy to scale.
+Unlike on-premises software, SaaS-based solutions are very easy to scale.
 You don’t need to worry about adding additional hardware as your business grows because that’s taken care of by your software vendor.
 You only pay for what you need today with the ability to seamlessly add extra capacity as your business grows, maximizing cost efficiency.

-SaaS solutions often push out upgrades that would most likely be expensive add-ons to your on-premise software for free.
+SaaS solutions often push out upgrades that would most likely be expensive add-ons to your on-premises software for free.
 Since the software is centrally managed, you will have access to the bug fix patches and feature upgrades that your vendor is regularly applying as part of your monthly subscription.
 Whereas an on-prem software that can be fully customized for your operations may initially feel like an obvious choice, you will likely lose out on the ability to take advantage of the future technology upgrades and innovations.
-If upgrades to your software are available, they often require heavy upgrade fees, large implementation projects, and possibly unavoidable downtime.
+If upgrades to your last mile logistics software are available, they often require heavy upgrade fees, large implementation projects, and possibly unavoidable downtime.
 With SaaS, you can feel confident that you are automatically always up-to-date without incurring additional effort, cost, or risk.

 Last but not least is the financial advantage.
 SaaS is subscription-based, a pay-as-you-go model that can be an OpEx.
-Traditional on-premise software tends to incur high initial costs for hardware, software, and setup.
+Traditional on-premises software tends to incur high initial costs for hardware, software, and setup.
 Paying for only what you use and the ability to add or remove features and licenses on an as-needed basis minimizes financial risk.